-Level 1 - Food or any beverage in the hallways, throwing paper, excessive talking, running in the hall, hall pass abuse, and other classroom violations that the teacher sets forth.
+Level 1 - Food or any beverage in the hallways, throwing paper, excessive talking, running in the hall, wearing coats or jackets to class, hall pass abuse, and other classroom violations that the teacher sets forth.

-Level 2 - Disrespect to anyone, bullying, excessive tardies (on the $3^{\rm rd}$ tardy to class and/or to school per quarter ), profanity (first time), cheating on homework or quizzes or allowing others to cheat, in the building without permission, talking during a quiz or test, and using cell phone during school hours.
+Level 2 - Disrespect to anyone, bullying, excessive tardies (on the $3^{\rm rd}$ tardy to class and/or to school per quarter), profanity (first time), cheating on homework or quizzes or allowing others to cheat, in the building without permission, talking during a quiz or test, and using cell phone during school hours.